Intrahepatic Cholestasis of Pregnancy: A Comprehensive Guide

 Keep your skin cool and moisturized with fragrance-free lotions.
 Take lukewarm baths with oatmeal or baking soda to soothe irritated skin.
 Wear loose cotton clothing and avoid synthetic fabrics that can increase itching.
 Keep your fingernails short to prevent skin damage from scratching.

 Track your symptoms daily, including itching severity and any new changes.
 This information helps your healthcare team adjust your treatment plan.
-Some women find that managing hormonal changes requires similar careful monitoring and documentation.
+Bring this symptom record to your appointments so your healthcare team can review changes over time.

 Sleep can be very hard when you're itching badly, so talk to your doctor about safe ways to rest better.
 Some women use cooling sheets or ice packs to help with nighttime itching.
 Getting enough sleep is important for both you and your baby's health.